maagaard/SkyNet/PLANNER.md

 - Loop
     - Choose open precondition to goal state
     - Find actions that achieve condition
+- Check if actions break established conditions or is blocked by conditions
+    - Add ordering constraint ordering B to come before A
 - Add preconditions to set of conditions (in a sub-plan)
 -